speculatrix/zbx-backup/v0.5/README.md

 # v0.5

-v0.5 has many improvements and got something about user-friendly interface.
+v0.5 has many improvements and got something like user-friendly interface.
 Now, you can use arguments in command-line, decide which program to use for backing up database and compress result files.
 Also I've added much more checks, error processing, so I hope it can helps to prevent some user's errors.
 So, main fiature - command line arguments.
 Now you needn't to set all variables in executable file (except ZBX_CATALOGS), you can just use argument.
 Next you can see full list of them: